 Celeste Hollenbeck is the most amazing reader ever.
 She never tired of pushing back until she understood the prose.
 She never stopped until a section supported its thesis, its organization matched, and its sentences connected.
 Thank you very much for your incredible efforts.

-The HTML layout is the work of Matthew Butterick, who created these styles for our on-line documentation.
+The HTML layout at htdp.org is the work of Matthew Butterick, who created these styles for our on-line documentation.